AlexandreLeFou/Java_OO_exercises/code.hub/project1/MytestProject/DbInfo/README.md

 This repository also contains the following:

-- Greek instructions regarding the steps to add the JDBC driver to Intelij (+the zip-jar file itself)
+- Greek instructions regarding the steps to add the JDBC driver to Intelij (and jar file itself)
 - SQL dumps of data and structure
 - Various implementations of CSV output strings